Botanical Name: Anthurium andraeanum

 Height: Up to 18 in (45 cm); compact cultivars reach only 12 in (30 cm).
 Tall flower stems may need staking.

 Humidity: This South American rain forest native craves high humidity year-round.
 Try to maintain 50% relative humidity or higher.
-Here are some easy ways to increase humidity for your tropical houseplants.
+Don't use a plant mister because drops of water may cause leaf blight that look like brown spots.
+The best way to increase humidity for your tropical houseplants is with a cool-mist room humidifier.